Tasmania is stunning at any time of the year, but winter brings a magic all of its own.

 - Follow the Tasmanian Whisky Trail

 Mona (the Museum of Old and New Art) hosts the midwinter festival Dark Mofo every year in June.
 Highlights include the Winter Feast, which attracts thousands of food lovers, and the Winter Solstice Nude Swim, in which people of all ages brave the chilly temperatures to swim naked in the Derwent River.
+Head to the Huon Valley Mid-Winter Festival in July to celebrate the region's apple growing history and join in the age-old tradition of wassailing.
+It's a ceremony in which revellers sing and bang drums and pots to scare away evil spirits, wake up the cider apple trees and ensure a good harvest.

 Follow the Enchanted Walk

 Visit Cradle Mountain-Lake St Clair National Park and follow the Enchanted Walk through rainforest bejewelled with frost.
 Or wander around shimmering Dove Lake beneath the black spires of Cradle Mountain.
-On the southern side of the park, walk the 18 kilometre (11 mile) circuit around Lake St Clair, Tasmania's deepest natural freshwater lake.
+On the southern side of the park, walk the 18-kilometre (11-mile) circuit around Lake St Clair, Tasmania's deepest natural freshwater lake.

 Snowshoe the Overland Track